top of page

 ✅ Plan Early, But Lightly

 Instead of overloading yourself with every detail weeks ahead, break tasks into smaller steps.
 Prioritize essentials first and let the rest follow.
+This can help reduce feelings of being overwhelmed.

 ✅ Build in Recovery Time

 Schedule pockets of downtime for yourself once school begins—whether it’s a quiet coffee alone, an evening walk, or a day off midweek if possible.
+Taking time for yourself is crucial for managing anxiety.

 ✅ Connect with Other Adults

 Sharing concerns with other parents, teachers, or friends can help normalize your feelings and offer practical tips.
+Building a support network can alleviate some of the pressure.

 ✅ Practice Self-Compassion

 Remind yourself: you don’t need to do it all perfectly.
 Kids benefit more from a calm parent than a flawlessly organized one.
+Embrace the imperfections and focus on what truly matters.

 Back-to-school season is a big transition for the whole family—not just children.
 By recognizing your own anxiety and taking steps to manage it, you can create a calmer, smoother start to the year for everyone.